 Gripping and moving space means the workspace that you can reach without having to leave your sitting or standing workstation or bend and stoop unnaturally.
 All work equipment that can be "grasped" with the hands horizontally or vertically in the truest sense of the word is thus located in your reach and movement area.
 Gripping space is also important for correct ergonomics.

-When designing, we first distinguish between the inner and outer gripping space.
+When designing the reach space, we first distinguish between the inner and outer reach space.
 The inner reach space includes everything you can reach with bent arms.
 The inner space should contain all objects that you use constantly or frequently.
 For example, your computer mouse, keyboard or telephone.
 The outer grasping space is the area that can be reached with an outstretched arm - but in a relaxed position! - can be reached.
 Ideally, only the objects you don't need all the time to work are located here.
 For example: Notepads, pens, hole punches and the mobile phone.

 How does the grab space influence ergonomics at the workplace?

-A combination of a height-adjustable desk and an ergonomic office chair like the Aeris Swopper significantly increases your reach and range of motion.
+A combination of a height-adjustable desk and an ergonomic office chair like the Aeris Swopper significantly expands your reach and range of motion.

 The right lighting